 Snape hesitated for a moment before continuing to speak, his face expressionless and voice calculated with his next words.

 "Perhaps, Mr. Potter, I was a touch too ambitious in regards to my expectations for your performance during our lessons.
 This may have contributed to your overexertion, and consequentially, your being injured.
 In light of what has transpired, it seems only fitting to offer my apologies."

-Harry's eyes widened abruptly at the Professor's last statement, and it was only with great self-restraint that he was able to stop his mouth from falling agape.
+Harry's eyes widened abruptly at the Professor's last statement, and it was only with great self-restraint that he was able to stop his mouth from falling open.
 Honestly, he didn't know what sort of response he'd expected from Snape, but an apology certainly hadn't been it.
 Uncertain of how to respond, he simply stared in stunned silence.

 "Oh, don't look so shocked, Potter," Snape growled, his face twisting into a familiar, yet strangely comforting sneer.
 "It's entirely uncalled for."

 Harry flushed, abruptly glancing away.
 A terse silence followed, and Harry felt as though he should add something to the conversation.